-NiceRx is a service provider that helps eligible individuals access the Depo-Testosterone patient assistance program.
+NiceRx is a service provider that helps eligible individuals access patient assistance programs.
 We do not offer trial offers or free Depo-Testosterone samples.
-When obtaining your medication through NiceRx, you will only pay $49 a month per medication.
 This will likely save you more money than if you were to use Depo-Testosterone coupons, discount cards, or Depo-Testosterone copay cards.

 How much does Depo-Testosterone cost without insurance?

 Depo-Testosterone prices without insurance will vary depending on how much you buy.
 Prices will also vary by retailer.
 As a guide, Depo-Testosterone intramuscular solution (cypionate 200 mg/mL) typically costs $30 for 1 milliliter.

 How much does Depo-Testosterone cost with insurance?

 The copay for Depo-Testosterone will vary by the terms of your healthcare plan.
 To find out what you might need to pay for Depo-Testosterone with insurance, your insurance provider or pharmacist will be able to help you calculate the copay costs with your current insurance.

 Testosterone is a sex hormone produced in a man’s testicles naturally.
 Women also produce small amounts of testosterone in their ovaries and adrenal system.
 Testosterone levels fall as men age, causing symptoms such as erectile dysfunction and tiredness.

 Depo-Testosterone (testosterone cypionate injection) an FDA (U.S. Food and Drug Administration) approved medication manufactured by Pfizer Inc. is used in men and adolescent boys to treat conditions caused by a lack of testosterone, such as delayed puberty, impotence, or other hormonal problems.